 And the sixth one: without partiality is from the Greek word adiakritos, which means that favor is not wavering and vacillating according to whom it is directed.
 This person is always fair with everyone, no matter who it is.
 In contrast, human reasoning creates a vast gulf between the rich and the poor, and between intellectuals and the average person.

 And the last virtue, without hypocrisy, is from the Greek word anupokritos, which means that a person's real intentions are not hidden by an act, neither does he deal in deception.
-And so in contrast, human reasoningpretends to be what it is not.
-It pretends to feel what, in reality, it doesn't—especially a pretense of virtue.
+And so in contrast, human reasoning pretends to be what it is not.
+It pretends to feel what, in reality, it does not—especially a pretense of virtue.
 So human reasoning is hypocritical.
-IF you see hypocrisy in someone's reasoning, THEN you know that it is not godly reasoning (but human).
+If you see hypocrisy in someone's reasoning, then you know that it is not godly reasoning but human.

 Actually, there are many checklists in the Bible with which we can compare human reasoning to—to see if it is human reasoning or godly reasoning.
 The Ten Commandments is one.
 Another is the fruit of the Spirit, in Galatians 5.
 And, of course, there are the attributes of love in I Corinthians 13.
 "Love never fails."
 "Love is kind."
 You can go on and on, and compare human reasoning to it, to see where that reasoning is coming from.

-If it doesn't meet all of these requirements, our opinions (or interpretations) are, at least, somewhat faulty—and should be kept to ourselves, until we have really thought it through.
+If it does not meet all of these requirements, our opinions (or interpretations) are, at least, somewhat faulty, and should be kept to ourselves, until we have really thought it through.
 For a person to force his false opinions on others is just foolishness.
 We have to be very careful that what we are trying to teach someone else, or what we are trying to impress upon someone else, is not from human reasoning.

-I try very hard—and I hope, and have prayed—that this sermon has note been out of human reasoning but has been from godly reasoning.
-I apologize if any of the reasoning that I've had has not seemed godly reasoning, but I truly want it to be.
+I try very hard—and I hope, and have prayed—that this sermon has not been out of human reasoning but has been from godly reasoning.
+I apologize if any of the reasoning that I have had has not seemed godly reasoning, but I truly want it to be.

-Trust in the LORD with all your heart, and lean not on your own understanding; 6 In all your ways acknowledge Him, and He will direct your paths.
-7 Do not be wise in your own eyes; Fear the LORD and depart from evil.
-8 It will be health to your flesh, and strength to your bones.
-(Proverbs 3:5-8)
+Proverbs 3:5-8 Trust in the LORD with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He will direct your paths.
+Do not be wise in your own eyes; fear the LORD and depart from evil.
+It will be health to your flesh, and strength to your bones.

-Now considering others better than ourselves doesn't mean that we must have a false or unrealistic view of our own gifts, as compared with those of others.
-It's not speaking here of "gifts."
+Now considering others better than ourselves does not mean that we must have a false or unrealistic view of our own gifts, as compared with those of others.
+It is not speaking here of "gifts."
 Moral superiority is not the point here.
-Paul means our considering for others must precede concern for ourselves—as he states in Romans 2:10.
+Paul means our considering for others must precede concern for ourselves, as he states in Romans 2:10.

 Human reasoning separates us from God, because it is of a rebellious nature.
 Godly reasoning draws us closer to God, because it is of a obedient and a humble nature; and it provides an opportunity to have a relationship with God the Father and Jesus Christ, through the power of the Holy Spirit.